kjasn/Christmas-tree/README.md

 > This is a demo forked from https://github.com/haoel/christmas

-Celebrating Christmas Day and joy someone.
+Celebrating Christmas Day and joying someone.

 说明：